DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Rescan ROM directory**

 This utility will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.
 But don't use this utility to reload changes to gamelist.xml files that you have made outside ES-DE as this can lead to data corruption.
 If you need to manually edit your gamelist.xml files then do this while ES-DE is shut down.

+#### Game importer

+This tool makes it possible to import games and apps into ES-DE.
+It's fully configurable via XML files so the available systems will differ between operating systems.
+If there are no import rules available for your operating system, then all entries in this menu will be grayed out.

+**Import to system**

+Which system to import to, will display _No configuration_ if there are no available import rules.

+**Remove entries**

+Whether to remove entries during the import process.
+Can be set to _Never_ or _All unselected_.
+The latter option is slightly dangerous as it will delete any files from the target game system matching the extension that is configured for the import rule.
+It's generally better to manually delete entries you no longer need from the gamelist view using the metadata editor.

+**Media target type** _(Android only)_

+If chosing to import media then this option controls which target media type to import to.
+The available types are the same ones that can be saved by the scraper.

+**Import media** _(Android only)_

+Whether to also import media when importing games.
+It's generally best to use the scraper instead, but for some non-game systems the scraper services may not offer much content, in which case this setting is quite useful.

+**Import banners or logos if available** _(Android only)_

+There are three types of possible media files available for Android apps, the app icon, a banner and a logotype.
+If this option is disabled then the icon is always selected, and if the setting is enabled the banner will be tried first and if that does not exist the logo will be checked for.
+If neither of these two images are available then ES-DE will fall back to importing the app icon.

+**Overwrite media files** _(Android only)_

+Whether to overwrite existing media files during the import process.

+**Only include apps categorized as games** _(Android only)_

+On Android apps can be categorized as games, and by enabling this option you'll only see such apps in the selection screen.
+Note that this is not very consistent as some apps and emulators are categorized as games and some aren't.
+Most real games are hopefully categorized correctly however.

 ### Quit / Quit ES-DE